What is Special Education?

 Who is Eligible for Special Education Services?

-To be eligible for special education services, the student must be between the ages 3 and 21 (from birth for AI or VI).
+To be eligible for special education services, the student must be between the ages 3 and 21 (from birth for DHH or VI).
 The student must have documentation of one or more of the disabilities listed above.
 Also, the student must have an educational need that requires special education supports and services.

 How do I Find Out if a Child is Eligible for Special Education?